AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 <a id="opIdIdentityProviders_Update Identity Provider Consent of a Tenant"></a>

 Updates the identity provider consent of a tenant.
 Currently only supports Azure Active Directory.
-The consent grants User.Read.All and GroupMember.Read.All permissions to the AVEVA Data Hub tenant.
+The consent grants User.Read.All and GroupMember.Read.All permissions to the tenant.

 <h3>Request</h3>